 Comment: Controlled studies did not extend past 12 months.

 Use: Reduction of risk of upper gastrointestinal bleeding in critically ill patients

 What other drugs will affect Zegerid?

-This list is not complete.
-Other drugs may interact with omeprazole and sodium bicarbonate, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete and many other drugs may interact with omeprazole and sodium bicarbonate.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Zegerid (omeprazole / sodium bicarbonate)

 - Check interactions

 - Pricing & coupons

 - Side effects